yesdevnull/Pingdom-for-Status-Board/README.md

 Log into [My Pingdom](https://my.pingdom.com) then for each host you want to check, to go the "Edit Check" for each host then copy the ID from the address bar (see image below)

 ![Edit Check](http://www.yesdevnull.net/wp-content/uploads/2014/01/Edit_Check.png)

-### How Do I Get An API Key?
-Check out the Pingdom API's [Authentication](https://www.pingdom.com/features/api/documentation/#authentication) section for further instructions.

 ### Time And Date Stamps